-Arabs comprise more than one-fifth of the citizens of Israel.
-While the Declaration of Independence guarantees all citizens equal rights regardless of ethnicity or religion, many Arab citizens struggle to see these values actualized in their lives.
-While the official term used most often to refer to this population group is Arab Israelis, many prefer to call themselves 1948 Arabs or Palestinian Israelis.
-They have full voting rights, and in the 2015 elections, the Joint Arab List became the third-largest party in the Knesset.
-Arabs attend all of the country's colleges and universities and work in every profession and sector of society.
-Many have relatives in the West Bank or Gaza-home to approximately four million Palestinians who are not citizens of Israel.
+Israel's Declaration of Independence guarantees all citizens equal rights, but many Arab citizens struggle to see these values actualized in their lives.
+Arabs. including Druse and Bedouin, comprise more than onefifth of the country's citizens, and while the official term used most often to refer to this population group is Arab Israelis, many prefer 1948 Arabs or Palestinian Israelis.
+They have full voting rights, and in 2021 the Muslim Ra'am party became the first Arab-majority party to join a governing coalition.
+Arabs attend all of the country's universities and can be found in every profession-from doctors and TV personalities to Supreme Court judges and every sector of society.
+Most Arabs are exempt from IDF service, though Druse men serve, and many Bedouin men volunteer for military duty.
+Many Arab citizens have relatives in the West Bank or Gaza-whose residents are not citizens of Israel